 Simply put, when you use a VPN app featuring military-grade encryption, you’re preventing the hotspot at the hotel, coffee shop, or airport (even your own ISP) from spying on your internet traffic.
 Instead, you trust VPN services not to abuse their access to your data transmission.
 So why would you trust even the best free VPN providers with this information, knowing they must somehow pay to operate the services they provide to you?

 Metric Labs Investigation of Free VPN Providers

 A recent investigation conducted by Metric Labs drew attention to this problem.
 They discovered the vast majority of VPNs available for free have links to China built-in, while 86% of them had unsatisfactory privacy policies at best.
-Reviews of some free VPN terms and conditions have discovered that these VPNs explicitly stated their transfer of user data to China.
+Furthermore, reviews of some free VPN terms and conditions have discovered that these VPNs explicitly stated their transfer of user data to China.